 Figure 4: Mount Everest from space

+a(fiat object part)[Elucidation: b is a fiat object part = Def. b is a material entity which is such that

+for all times t, if b exists at t then

-a(fiat object part)[Definition: a is a fiat object part at t = Def. a is a material entity at t that is a proper continuant_part of an object at t and that is demarcated from the remainder of the object by a two-dimensional continuant fiat boundary.
-[027-003]]
+there is some object c such that b proper continuant_part of c at t and c is demarcated from the remainder of c by a two-dimensional continuant fiat boundary.
+[027-004]]

 as(fiat object part)[Examples: the upper and lower lobes of the left lung\, the dorsal and ventral surfaces of the body\, the Western hemisphere of the Earth\, the FMA:regional parts of an intact human body. ]